paulbaumgarten/pbaumgarten.com/igcse-compsci/unit-2-algorithms.md

 ### Problem

 Time to do some programming!
-Pick either the ISBN, LUHN, or HKID check algorithm and seek to design and implmement it in Python.
+Pick either the ISBN, LUHN, or HKID check algorithm.
+Design and implmement it in Python.

 I'm happy for you to work with your neighbour on this one.
 Please don't cheat by finding the answer online, it is supposed to be a thinking exercise.